AlexNguyenCPP/TodoList/README.md

 Website link: https://todolistproj-0226060662b2.herokuapp.com/accounts/login/?redirect_to=/

-We recommend using the website link to run the project.
+You must use the website link above to run the project.
+The project is configured to work with Heroku's live Postgres database and is not configured to run locally

-To run the project locally, install the packages listed in the requirements.txt file.
-Navigate to the root directory where the project’s manage.py file is located and use the command: python manage.py runserver and click the link that pops up.